jsconf/festival-x.jsconf.eu/contents/copy/scholarships/faq.md

 __What does the scholarship entail?__

+We provide two kinds of scholarships, one with travel grant and one without.

-If you get selected for a scholarship, you receive a combo ticket to CSSconf/JSConf EU 2019.
-Additionally and dependent on what you need, we will organize and pay for your flights/transport and/or hotel (up to 4 nights).
+If you get selected for a scholarship _with travel support_, you will receive a combo ticket to CSSconf/JSConf EU 2019.
+Additionally and dependent on what you need, we will organize and cover your flights/transport and/or hotel (up to 4 nights).
 We will get in touch with you to discuss further travel details but if you have any questions beforehand, please reach out to us via [scholarship@jsconf.eu](mailto:scholarship@jsconf.eu?subject=Scholarship%20FAQ).

+In case you get a _ticket-only_ scholarship, you will receive just a combo ticket to CSSconf/JSConf EU 2019.

 __How can I get an invitation letter for my visa?__